icps86/Functions/README.md

 ## Donutzz

-To create a donut chart within R, please use my function by calling the following commands:
+To load the Donutzz function into your main environment directly from RStudio, run this code to create a simple function that loads other functions from git:

 ```
 source_github <- function( url ) {
   # load package